A Brief History

-In November 1993, eight work campers traveled to Port au Prince, Haiti.
-Port au Prince, Haiti’s capital city, has a population of over two million people.
+In November 1993, eight work campers traveled to Port au Prince, Haiti, which at the time had a population of over two million people.
 While there, they were exposed to more poverty and hopelessness than any other Third World country they had previously visited.

 Our mission was to do much-needed repairs on the House Of Blessings Orphanage.
 As I, Richard Fields, worked on the orphanage, played with the children, and renewed my friendship with Phil and Lonnie Murphy (the overseers of the orphanage for the last twenty-one years); God began to nudge my heart with the possibility of becoming more involved with the orphanage.

 Their building was a two-story structure on a 40’ X 60’ lot.
-The remainder of the lot was covered with concrete, thus giving the children very little room to develop physically and also thwarting the possibility of training in vital agricultural skills which could help them become self sufficient as adults.
+The remainder of the lot was covered with concrete, thus giving the children very little room to develop physically and also thwarting the possibility of any training in vital agricultural skills which could help them become self-sufficient as adults.

 Soon after we returned to the States, the political turmoil in Haiti increased, the embargo was enacted, and travel to and from Haiti was stopped.
 These circumstances led us to pray fervently for God to reveal His will concerning the relocation of the orphanage.

 At this time, some of us continued to carry a burden for the Haitian people, for the orphanage, and for work that the Murphys were doing there.
 A few individuals gathered together, praying to seek God’s guidance for how we may be able to help.
 After much prayer, we felt the Lord had given us insight with many ways in which to be of service for Him; thus, “Helping Hands Ministries” was born, in particular to help the Murphys and the House Of Blessings Orphanage.